cleverNamesAreHard/pyLoki/README.md

 # pyLoki: Covert Communication Using ICMP

 ## Overview
-pyLoki demonstrates how ICMP packets can be utilized for covert communication, inspired by the methodologies originally outlined in the Phrack magazine regarding the Loki Project.
+pyLoki demonstrates how ICMP packets can be utilized for covert communication.
 This repository contains two Python scripts: one for sending messages (`icmp_sender.py`) and another for listening to them (`icmp_listener.py`).
-This implementation serves as a Python-based proof of concept of the Loki Project, focusing on the use of ICMP for covert channels.
+This is a Python-based implementation of the Loki Project as a proof of concept.

 ## Features
-- **ICMP Utilization:** Utilizes ICMP Echo and Echo Reply packets for covert data transfers, a technique highlighted in the original Loki Project as described in Phrack.
+- **ICMP Utilization:** Utilizes ICMP Echo and Echo Reply packets for covert data transfers.
 - **No Encryption:** The current implementation does not include encryption of messages.
-This project is designed purely as a proof of concept.
-Users can extend it to include encryption for secure communications.
+This is designed purely as a proof of concept, and so encryption is not needed.
-- **Selective Packet Identification:** Employs specialized identifiers to detect and process relevant ICMP packets efficiently, a concept directly drawn from the Loki Project's use of packet identifiers for covert communication.
+- **Selective Packet Identification:** Employs specialized identifiers to detect and process relevant ICMP packets efficiently.

 ## Installation
 Clone the repository with the following command: